Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: How do I completely disable my laptop’s camera?
+You are here: Home / Tech Questions & Answers / Q&A: Can I completely disable my laptop’s camera?

-Q&A: How do I completely disable my laptop’s camera?
+Q&A: Can I completely disable my laptop’s camera?

-Question from Callie: I bought a new Acer laptop that has a camera built into it.
+Question from Callie: I bought a new Windows laptop (an Acer) that has a camera built into it.

 I don’t ever plan to use the camera for anything and I’d like to completely disable it.

-Everything I’ve read so far just explains how to prevent apps from accessing the camera, but I’m wanting to disable it completely.
+I don’t want to just prevent apps from accessing the camera.
+I want to disable it completely.

-Can you tell me how to do that?
+Is it possible to do that?
+If it is, can you tell me how to do it?
 Right now I have it covered with masking tape and it looks awful!

 Rick’s answer: I can certainly understand why you’d want to completely disable your laptop’s built-in camera, Callie.